bbc/pydvbcss/README.md

     $ pip install pydvbcss

+Or if upgrading from a previous version:

+    $ pip install --upgrade pydvbcss

+You can use `pip search pydvbcss` to verify which version is installed.

    * [![Latest PyPI package](https://img.shields.io/pypi/v/pydvbcss.svg)](https://pypi.python.org/pypi/pydvbcss) [See the pydvbcss PyPI package page](https://pypi.python.org/pypi/pydvbcss).

 #### From Github or a release tarball _(library and examples)_